taocpp/PEGTL/doc/Development.md

 # Development

-Public notes on past, present and future development of the PEGTL.
+Public notes on the past, present and future development of the PEGTL.

 ### C++ Standard